Group Therapy

 Group therapy methods have proved to be so useful in so many different clinical settings that it is no longer correct to speak of group therapy.
 Instead, we must refer to the group therapies.

-Yalom argues that the proliferation of specialized clinical populations and treatment formats has rendered 'group therapy' an insufficient singular concept, demanding recognition of irreducible therapeutic plurality.
+Yalom argues that the proliferation of specialized group formats—across diagnoses, populations, and settings—has rendered the singular concept of ‘group therapy’ obsolete, demanding recognition of a pluralized field.

 Yalom, Irvin D., The Theory and Practice of Group Psychotherapy, Fifth Edition, 2008thesis